-The part which makes us excited about Mud water is the energy coming from it is crash-free and jitter-free making it look like a stand out from your regular coffee.
+The part that makes us excited about Mud water is the energy coming from it is crash-free and jitter-free making it look like a stand out from your regular coffee.

 But why cut caffeine?
 Is caffeine bad for you?

 The reason why you should cut your caffeine intake is that too much caffeine can lead to issues like irritability, nervousness, insomnia, and sleeplessness.

 It’s not that these problems are common, but if you are taking too much caffeine or coffee, it could most probably occur to you.
 High caffeine can even lead to heart palpitation.